DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 ### Note:
-Scene IDs, also known as Channel IDs, are very important for instancing in PlayStation Home.
-If two scenes share a Scene ID in SceneList.xml, then players will be put into the same instance.
-This means generally each scene must have a unique Scene ID, but in some cases where scenes are similar enough, it might be possible to share IDs.
+Scene IDs, also known as Channel IDs, are critical for instancing in PlayStation Home.
+If two scenes share a Scene ID listed in SceneList.xml, players will be placed into the same instance.
+Generally, each scene must have a unique Scene ID, although under certain conditions where scenes are sufficiently similar, sharing IDs may be feasible.

-#### Usage
+#### Usage:
-- Enter a number between 1 and 65535, click Encrypt.
+- Enter a number between 1 and 65535 and click 'Encrypt'.
-- Also accepts hyphen-separated ranges for bulk generation.
+- The tool also accepts hyphen-separated ranges for bulk generation.

-#### Options
+#### Options:
-- Generally, you don't need to touch this setting; leave it on default (Disabled) for newer Home.
+- Typically, there is no need to adjust this setting; leave it on default (Disabled) for newer versions of Home.
-- Legacy Mode, when enabled, allows for the generation of early type IDs to suit earlier home builds.
+- When enabled, Legacy Mode allows for the generation of early type IDs suitable for older Home builds.

 ## Tool 2: Scene ID Decrypter